leanprover/leanprover.github.io/download/OSX10inst.md

 To upgrade lean to the latest version, run the following commands:

 {% highlight bash %}
-brew update && brew upgrade
+brew update && brew upgrade lean
 {% endhighlight %}